duncap/oat/README.md

 ## Licensing
 OAT is licensed under the Lesser GNU General Public License (LGPL).
 This allows the software to be freely used and modified.
 The LGPL ensures that OAT and any derivatives remain open-source, thus supporting community-driven development and ensuring that enhancements to the core components are accessible to all users.

-Adhering to this license, OAT supports open and proprietary software developments, making it ideal for various applications.
+This license allows OAT to support open and proprietary software developments, making it ideal for various applications.